kanitsharma/pokemonads/readme.md

 # Pokemonads

-Pokemonads is a collection of common algebraic data types which are compatible with [Fantasy Land](https://github.com/fantasyland/fantasy-land/)
+Pokemonads is a collection of common algebraic data types and combinators which are compatible with [Fantasy Land](https://github.com/fantasyland/fantasy-land/)

 documentation coming up soon :)